upstart-gg/souvenir/README.md

 ### 1. Set up your database

 Souvenir requires PostgreSQL with the `pgvector` extension.
-Run the migrations:
+You can find migration files in the `db/migrations/` directory.
+Those are formated for use with [dbmate](https://github.com/amacneil/dbmate).

 ```bash
 # Using dbmate